-On January 17, 2007, the Board of Directors and the stockholders of the Company approved a 1 for 4 reverse stock split and an adjustment of the authorized common shares to 100,000,000, effective upon the completion of an initial public offering of the Company's common stock.
+In January 2007, the Board of Directors and the stockholders of the Company approved (i) a 1-for-4 reverse stock split, which was effected on February 2, 2007, and (ii) an adjustment of the authorized common shares to 100,000,000, which is to become effective upon the completion of an initial public offering of the Company's common stock.
 All share data shown in the accompanying consolidated financial statements have been retroactively restated to reflect the reverse split.